LESA-RPI/LESA_OccupancyUnit/NON-STM32 Project Folder/readme.md

 ESP-TCS3430 - arduino code using esp to read from TCS

 ESP-TMD3725 - arduino code using esp to read from TMD

+K-Mean Clustering - Another way to detect blobs from data